tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 5_Evaluating and Validating Machine Learning Models/Readme.md

 -> On the other hand, taking the square root of MSE yields a dollar value, here RMSE = $50,630.<br/>

    -R² Score: 0.8050<br/>
 ->An R-squared score of 0.80 is not considered very high.
 It means the model explains about %80 of the variance in median house prices, although this interpretation can be misleading for compex data with nonlinear relationships, skewed values, and outliers.
-R-squard can still be useful for comparing models though.
+R-square can still be useful for comparing models though.

 ### EVALUATION OF UNSUPERVISED LEARNING MODELS